CenturyLinkCloud/PublicKB/Cloud Application Manager/Data Center Edition/camdce-with-aws-master-account.md

 This article shows how to leverage a Master Account as the only authentication principal for AWS accounts in Cloud Application Manager Data Center Edition.
 Once this is enabled, AWS providers are identified only by a role ARN instead of by key and secret.
 It is then possible to manage AWS accounts from Cloud Application Manager without creating account-specific credentials: AWS will authenticate only the master account, and grant privileges on the managed account based on the ARN role.

-There are two methods to achieve this: custom Master Account credentials and EC2 Instance Roles.
-In the former you specify the key and secret of an API-ready user of the master account.
-EC2 Instance Roles ease credential management and increase security for applications running in EC2 instances because AWS handles key expiration and renewal automatically.
-You can learn more about them in [the AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html).
+There are two methods to achieve this:
+- **Custom Master Account credentials**: This method lets you specify the key and secret of an API-ready user of the master account.
+This user will then impersonate the ARN defined in the managed account.
+This method is available in all deployments of Cloud Application Manager Data Center Edition.
+- **EC2 Instance Roles**:  These roles ease credential management and increase security for applications running in EC2 instances because AWS handles key expiration and renewal automatically.
+This method is only available when Cloud Application Manager Data Center Edition has been deployed as an EC2 instance.
+The master account will be the one hosting it.
+The role assigned to the EC2 instance must allow impersonation on the managed account.
+You can learn more about EC2 Instance Roles in [the AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html).

 ### Audience

-All Cloud Application Manager users who wants to deploy workloads into AWS from a Cloud Application Manager appliance.
+All Cloud Application Manager users who wants to deploy workloads into AWS from a Cloud Application Manager Data Center Edition.

 ### Prerequisites